 Hopefully the old city will one day be vehicle free too.
 Meanwhile, Saturdays are quietest if you want to take a heritage walk.

 Pollution is high in Kathmandu so many people where face masks to protect against high levels of dust and pollution (especially in the dry season).
 These are available in most supermarkets in Thamel.
 Avoid the surgical masks as they do little.
 Purchase one that covers your nose and mouth completely.
 Yes, you might look strange but it will protect you from heavy dust particles which can lead to respiratory infections.

-Electricity shortages are frequent and is known as Load shedding.
-In 2016 load shedding was greatly reduced, but don't expect it to always be there.
-If charging batteries is important to you then choose a hotel with a working generator.
+Electricity shortages are frequent in Kathmandu and is known as Load Shedding.
+In 2016 load shedding was greatly reduced, but don't expect electricity to always be there.
+In 2019 many electrical pole companies are cutting cables to reduce the weight being levied onto them and in process cutting power cables by accident.
 Bring a torch (head torch is good) and don't get frustrated.
 There's a load shedding time table printed every week if things get bad again.
 Otherwise you can download an app with loadshedding timetables.

 Kathmandu's internet is very slow.
-Though many guest houses and hotels promise 24 hour Wifi it rarely works.
+Though many guest houses and hotels promise 24 hour Wifi it doesn't always work well.
 When it does, the internet is woefully slow.
-The best option for those who need to be connected is to purchase an NCELL sim card which has data packages up to 10GB.
+The best option for those who need to be connected is to purchase an NCELL sim card which has data packages up to 16GB.
 It's still not going to be super fast though.
 Do read my guide to WiFi and Internet in Nepal for more.

 Kathmandu and Nepal as a whole are very safe city's.
 While India has a bad reputation among solo travelers and women, Nepal's reputation is very safe.
 Most thefts happen in budget backpacker hostels among travellers themselves!